rajlakshmichavan/rajlakshmichavan.github.io/README.md

+I'm Rajlakshmi, an aspiring quant.
-A repo created to host my projects and my writing.
+This Github repo is to showcase my projects.